• Home

 Ideal Conditions for Growing Grevillea petrophiloides

-The downside of this Grevillea though is that it is very fussy with its soil requirements.
-Growing naturally in sandy areas of Western Australia this Grevillea requires perfect drainage and detests hot, humid, tropical conditions.
+The downside of this species though is that it is very fussy with its soil requirements.
+Growing naturally in sandy areas of Western Australia this grevillea requires perfect drainage and detests hot, humid, tropical conditions.
 If you do live in a desert type environment though, this plant will be much better suited to your conditions.

 Grevillea petrophiloides flowers.
 There is also a creamy flower as well.